Flagstaff railway station: History

 The station, which has four levels to a maximum depth of 32 m, was largely constructed by excavation.
 Because the site was a geological "sandwich" of basalt, silt and Silurian mudstone bedrock, the construction of the lower and upper platforms as separately driven tunnels was impossible.

 Instead, the station platforms consist of two chambers linked by cross tunnels, each having two platforms on top of each other.
 The side of each chamber was made up of two drift tunnels, one at the top and one at the bottom.
 They were then linked by 228 vertically raise bored shafts, 1 m in diameter and 3 m apart.
 The shafts and drifts were then filled with concrete, and formed the side skeleton of the station chambers.
 The arch of each chamber was then constructed across the top of the two side walls, the material below the arch being excavated down to the bottom of the side walls, with temporary cross struts added between the raise bored columns, until the permanent elements were added.
 That innovative method resulted in a $1 million saving in construction costs.

 Flagstaff was the last station to open on the City Loop.
 Although trains had run through the station site since 24 January 1981, when the Loop began operating, Flagstaff did not open to passengers until 27 May 1985.

 Initially, the City Loop did not operate on Sundays.
 That was changed following the introduction of Sunday trading but, at the same time that the other two underground loop stations opened on Sundays, Flagstaff station had its Saturday services cancelled.
 That was due to its proximity to business-related buildings such as the Commonwealth Law Complex, banks and major office buildings, which were usually closed on weekends and public holidays.

 After a number of residential developments had been built in the area, the station was scheduled to open on weekends from June 2015, with both the Labor and Liberal parties having committed to that at the 2014 Victorian state election.
 However, that was deferred until 1 January 2016.

 In May 2017, CDC Melbourne operated bus route 605 to Gardenvale from Flagstaff Station.

 As of 2023-24, Flagstaff is the seventh-busiest station on Melbourne's metropolitan network, with 3.435 million passengers.

-As of 1 February 2026, Pakenham, Cranbourne and Sunbury lines will no longer stop at Flagstaff Station as it route through Metro Tunnel.
+On 1 February 2026, the Pakenham, Cranbourne and Sunbury were moved out of the City Loop and into the Metro Tunnel.
+Services on the Frankston line returned to the City Loop, accessed from the same platforms formerly used for the Cranbourne and Pakenham lines.